ansible/workshops/exercises/rhdp_auto_satellite/3-convert2rhel/1.3-analysis/README.md

   >
   > A composite content view in Satellite is a content view that is composed of other composite views, typically multiples of content views.

-- On the "CentOS7_to_RHEL7" content view page, click on the "Content views" tab.
+- On the `CentOS7_to_RHEL7` content view page, click on the `Content views` tab.

   ![CentOS7_to_RHEL7 Content View](images/composite_content_view_for_convert2rhel.png)

 - Notice that the CentOS7 and RHEL7 content views have been added to the CentOS7_to_RHEL7 composite content view.
-Click on either of the CentOS7 or RHEL7 content views and then the "Repositories" tab in each view.
+Click on either of the CentOS7 or RHEL7 content views and then the `Repositories` tab in each view.

   ![CentOS7 Content View Repositories](images/composite_content_view_centos_repos.png)

   ![RHEL7 Content View Repositories](images/composite_content_view_rhel_repos.png)

-Currently, our CentOS7 nodes are configured to utilize the "CentOS7" content view.
-We will now change our CentOS7 nodes to instead consume the CentOS7_to_RHEL7 composite content view during the conversion process.
+Currently, our CentOS7 nodes are configured to utilize the `CentOS7` content view, with associated `CentOS7_Dev` lifecycle environment.
+We will now change our CentOS7 nodes to instead consume the `CentOS7_to_RHEL7` composite content view via the associated `CentOS7_to_RHEL7_Dev` lifecycle environment during the conversion process.

-- Return to the AAP Web UI browser tab and navigate to Resources > Templates by clicking on "Templates" under the "Resources" group in the navigation panel and click on "SATELLITE / Change content source for content host".
+- Return to the AAP Web UI browser tab and navigate to Resources > Templates by clicking on "Templates" under the "Resources" group in the navigation panel and click on `SATELLITE / Change content source for content host`.

   ![Satellite Change content source for content host](images/content_host_template.png)